golioth/golioth-esp-idf-sdk/examples/golioth_basics/README.md

 ## Adding credentials

-After building and flashing this app, you will need to add WiFi and Golioth credentials using the device shell.
-Here is the command syntax to use in a
+After building and flashing this app, you will need to add WiFi and Golioth credentials using the device shell or BLE.

-terminal:
+### Shell Credentials

 ```console
 settings set wifi/ssid "YourWiFiAccessPointName"